vultr/terraform-vultr-condor/README.md

 You may deploy any Kubernetes manifests automatically with the [K0s Manifest Deployer](https://docs.k0sproject.io/v1.21.1+k0s.0/manifests/#manifest-deployer) by placing your manifests in the `/var/lib/k0s/manifests` directory.
 Doing so via this module is not supported, however you may use the resulting `controller_ips` module output as arguments to a separate module that copies your manifests to the specified directory(or as stated in the linked K0s docs, a "stack" subdirectory).

 Please note the [Helm Chart Deployer](https://docs.k0sproject.io/v1.21.1+k0s.0/helm-charts/#helm-charts) is not currently supported by this module.

+## Limitations
+* Shrinking of the Control Plane is not supported, only growing.
+You will need to manually run `k0s etcd leave` on all Control Plane nodes with index > 0 prior to shrinking the `controller_count`.
+An initial attempt was made to implement this in a destroy time provisioner, however it caused issues when running `terraform destroy` to destroy the entire plan.
+This may be revisited at a later date.